Yes, victim services are still available.

 Following guidelines in shelters (i.e. disinfecting, hand washing, quarantine within shelter, advocacy with healthcare providers & testing, wearing masks, etc.)

 If you or someone you know needs services, we recommend checking in with your local victim service provider to see what services look like in your area.
 Click here to find a program in your area.

-WVCADV office staff have moved to working remotely until at least March 31.
-Our staff has been connecting with victim service programs through various means of technology in an attempt to solve problems, provide information and resources, and help programs meet survivors’ needs.
+Our staff has continued connecting with victim service programs through various means of technology in an attempt to solve problems, provide information and resources, and help programs meet survivors’ needs.

 We are appreciative and in awe of how our victim service programs continue to work together during a crisis to ensure the least disruption of services possible.
 You can visit our website at www.wvcadv.org for updates.

 WVCADV will continue to provide legal services to the extent possible according to the guidance provided by the West Virginia Supreme Court of Appeals.
 We are grateful for our partnership with Legal Aid of WV for adapting and continuing their services to meet the civil legal needs of survivors.
 For LAWV information and resources for victims of domestic violence during the COVID-19 crisis, click here.

 Thank you to everyone who have reached out, stepped up, volunteered and checked on your friends, family and neighbors.